A MarketPlace for Small, Local Businesses Focused on Creating More Equitable Access to Commercial Space

 Studies have shown that some of the biggest barriers to success for Black entrepreneurs is access to capital, resources, and expertise; access to customers; and rising lease rates.
 BeltLine MarketPlace is removing these barriers by absorbing the cost of building out the space, by locating businesses directly on the Atlanta BeltLine, and providing affordable lease rates that are below market.

 Potential businesses could include retail, soft goods, food-based, or arts-centered ventures.
-They will operate out of the containers seasonally from May through Small Business Week at the end of November.
-The selected businesses for 2022 are listed under the “Featured Businesses” tab above.
+The selected businesses for 2022-2023 are listed under the “Featured Businesses” tab above.

 Looking to the Future for Long-Term Change